n1smm/mini_shell/README.md

 ctrl-c displays a new prompt line. ctrl-d exits minishell ctrl-\ does nothing
-However, Minishell does not support \, ;, &&, ||, or wildcards.
+However, Minishell does not support \, ;, &&, ||, or wildcards.`

 # Usage
-clone the repository and inside the root directory do `make`.
-Then you can use it like a regualar shell, with limited features.
+clone the repository and inside the root directory (minishell dir) do `make`.
+Then you can use it like a regular shell, with limited features.
 Have fun!